Missouri Considers Hyperloop Route Between St. Louis and Kansas City - Slashdot

 No. Now where's my $1m for the study?

-A high-speed rail could basically do the same (Score:2)
+A high-speed rail could basically do the same (Score:3)

 And with far less time to get onto the vehicle and out again probably in the same more realistic time (about 1h).
 And it could be done with reliable, established technology that you can buy on the market instead of some fantasy-construct that may or may not ever work well or safely.